Factbox: Rulings by US Supreme Court during its current term

 INTERSTATE COMMERCE

-The court preserved a California law banning the sale of pork in America's most-populous state from pigs kept in tightly confined spaces in a May 11 ruling that rejected an industry challenge.
+The justices preserved a California law banning the sale of pork in America's most-populous state from pigs kept in tightly confined spaces in a May 11 ruling that rejected an industry challenge.

 PROPERTY TAXES